 Step 1: Go to court and request the forms for a protective order.

-You can file a petition for a protective order in either a municipal, justice, county or chancery court.
-However, a petition that includes a request for emergency relief (i.e., an immediate ex parte temporary order) pending a hearing shall not be initiated in the chancery court -- go to one of the other three types of courts instead.1
+You can file a petition for a protective order in a municipal, justice, county, chancery, or state military court.
+However, a petition that includes a request for emergency relief (i.e., an immediate ex parte temporary order) pending a hearing shall not be initiated in the chancery court – go to one of the other types of courts instead.1

 You can find a court near you by going to our MS Courthouse Locations page.
 Find the civil court clerk and request a petition for a permanent protective order, and also tell the clerk if you want a temporary order for immediate protection.
 Usually you apply for these at the same time.
 You can find links to petitions online by going to our MS Download Court Forms page.

 Step 2: Fill out the necessary forms.

 The clerk will provide you with the forms that you need to file.
 On the protective order form, you will be the “petitioner” and the abuser will be the “defendant.”